Georgia Travel Guide

 Georgia Tourism

 One of Georgia's most defining features is its breathtaking natural scenery.
 From the soaring peaks of the Greater Caucasus Mountains in the north to the rolling vineyards and lush valleys of the Kakheti wine region in the east, the country's landscapes are as varied as they are stunning.
-The country's rugged terrain is a playground for outdoor enthusiasts, offering opportunities for hiking, skiing, and paragliding, all against the backdrop of dramatic vistas.
+Ushguli, located in the upper Svaneti region of Georgia is also Europe’s highest continuously inhabited village.
+It's a great destination to witness medieval architecture and lifestyle.

 Finally, no discussion of Georgia is complete without mentioning its world-renowned wine.
 The country is one of the oldest wine-producing regions globally, with a winemaking tradition dating back over 8,000 years.
 A trip to Georgia is not complete without a visit to a local winery, where you can partake in traditional wine-making rituals and sample some of the finest wines in the world.
+The country is also famous for a large variety of cheese.
+There are more than 250 varieties of cheese produced in Georgia.

 Must Know Before You Travel to Georgia